 – Valuation of the property, with a detailed description of the evidence and assumptions used

-In accordance with Target requirements, valuations are valid for 3 months.
+In accordance with Target requirements, Help to Buy valuations are valid for 3 months.
 If it is less than 2 weeks since the expiration date, we can carry out desktop research to extend the valuation for a further 3 months.

 If your sale, repayment or remortgage has not gone through within the initial 3-month period, Allcott Associates will extend the valuation free of charge.